-A. Identify 1 problem, potential problem, or issue based on the appropriate growth and development stage.
+A. Identify 1 problem, potential problem, or issue (not used in question #2) based on the appropriate growth and development stage.
 Describe the developmental stage.

-B. Discuss the nursing considerations/interventions with regard to the problem you have identified.
+B. Discuss the nursing interventions/considerations with regard to the problem you have identified.

 Ŏ 10 20 30 40 50

 Unable to Poor Fair Good Very Good Excellent

 Answer Discussion Discussion Discussion Discussion Discussion